rtic-rs/rtic-examples/README.md

 ## Structure

-This repo does have example applications based on RTFM framework for popular hardware platforms (hello Bluepill).
+This repo does have example applications based on RTFM framework for popular hardware platforms (for example nRF series and Bluepill).

 `rtfm_v5` dir is for `RTFM` version `v0.5.x`.
 Each folder does have a full project structure with `README.md`, `Cargo.toml` and everything else needed to get the project to compile.